 How much does worry affect your every day?

-PS – if the Club isn’t a good fit for you at this time, I encourage you to join the free 30 days to a Happier You challenge.
-While you won’t get private coaching or mentoring to help work through the challenge days, there is a ton of information for you to get started working on yourself and your mindset.
+PS – I encourage you to join the free 30 days to a Happier You challenge.
+I’ve included valuable information for you to get started working on yourself and your mindset.